Icey7336/batasm-compounder/README.md

+ - Requirements
+Nodejs (tested with v16.14.0)

 **_Installation:_**

-yarn
+ 1. yarn
-Edit .env.example -> .env (replacing variables with your own)
+ 2. Edit .env.example -> .env (replacing variables with your own)

 	    WEBSOCKET_URL = 'wss://' (websocket node use https://moralis.io/speedy-nodes/ to get one for free) DISCORD_WEB_HOOK_URL = '' (a websocket to a discord channel for your convenience, not required leave blank if not using)